-Constructing African Development? - exploring Chinese infrastructure projects in Mozambique
+Constructing African Development? - exploring Chinese infrastructure projects in Mozambique (completed)

 This study will do a qualitative analysis of the receiving end of Chinese projects in Mozambique, focusing on how the projects stimulate local employment and industrialization.